PerttuHamalainen/LLMCode/readme.md

 Currently, we only support OpenAI models via the OpenAI API (not GDPR-compliant!), but support for open and locally run models such as Llama 2 is in the works.

 ### Executive Summary
 **LLMCode codes and analyzes a dataset of texts based on human-created example codes and themes.** Traditional qualitative content analysis and thematic analysis can very labor-intensive, and our goal is to enable extending such analyses to **large-scale data** such as online discussions.
 At the same time, we prioritize maintaining **researcher agency and control**.
+LLMCode can also be considered to implement **topic modeling** but in a way that brings it closer to manual qualitative analysis.

-For instance, the codes might summarize open-ended question answers.
-In a study about why people experience games as art (the .gif above), an example answer and codes might be:
+For instance, in a study about why people experience games as art (the .gif above), the codes might be concise summaries of the reasons given in open-ended answers:

-Text: *A group of people took time and effort in making this area of the game, Kaer Morhen (and honestly most of the game too, the experience was simply more profound here), so beautiful.
+Answer: *A group of people took time and effort in making this area of the game, Kaer Morhen (and honestly most of the game too, the experience was simply more profound here), so beautiful.
 It was akin to looking at a photographer's work and wanting to physically visit where the picture was taken.*

 Codes: *effort invested in making the game; beauty*

+After coding, the codes might then be grouped into broader categories or topics for further analysis and reporting.

 In particular, LLMCode is designed to assist a researcher in the first 3 stages of the thematic analysis process of [Braun & Clarke](https://biotap.utk.edu/wp-content/uploads/2019/10/Using-thematic-analysis-in-psychology-1.pdf.pdf):